Abhiprameesh/Emoji-Face-Swap/README.md

 # Emoji Face Swap

 A real-time computer vision application that detects faces using your webcam and overlays expressive emojis based on facial expressions.
-The application uses a combination of OpenCV and dlib (with a fallback to OpenCV's Haar cascades) for face detection and emotion recognition.
+The application uses a combination of OpenCV, dlib, and MediaPipe for face detection and facial landmark detection.

-##  Features
+## 🎯 Features

-- **Real-time Face Detection**: Uses dlib (with OpenCV fallback) for robust face detection, but as of now only OpenCV is working properly
+- **Real-time Face Detection**: Utilizes dlib and OpenCV for robust face detection
-- **Facial Expression Analysis**: Detects emotions like happy, sad, angry, and surprised
+- **Facial Landmark Detection**: Accurately identifies 68 facial landmarks using dlib's pre-trained model
 - **Dynamic Emoji Overlay**: Smoothly overlays emojis that match your facial expressions
 - **Cross-platform**: Works on Windows, macOS, and Linux
-- **Responsive UI**: Shows FPS counter and current emotion detection
+- **Performance Optimized**: Features FPS counter and efficient processing
 - **Multiple Emoji Sets**: Supports various emoji styles and expressions

 ## 🚀 Getting Started